rdrsss/resume/resume.md

   * Microservice architecture, leveraging rmq as an rpc layer, mongodb as data store, and redis as caching layer.
 * Supporting a live service.
   * On call rotation after service went live.
-  * Diagnosing issues that arose.
+  * Diagnosing and triaging issues that arose.
+  * Escalating issues to their proper team, and supporting them until the issue was resolved.
 * Developed and maintained integration libraries for gameplay team in C++.
   * The libs where used throughout the game engine to make backend calls.
   * Leveraging libcpr, and idomatic C++11(14).